Surprise (Buffy the Vampire Slayer)

 "Surprise" is episode 13 of season two of the television series Buffy the Vampire Slayer.
-It was written by Marti Noxon and first broadcast on January 19, 1998.
-"Surprise" is part one of a two part story.
-Part two, "Innocence", was broadcast the next day.
+It was written by Marti Noxon and first broadcast on The WB on January 19, 1998.
+"Surprise" is part one of a two-part story.
+Part two, "Innocence," was broadcast the next day.

 Plot

-Buffy has a vivid dream where a very undead Drusilla dusts Angel, which she fears is prophetic and realizes that Spike and Drusilla may still be alive.
+Buffy has a vivid dream where a very "alive" Drusilla dusts Angel, which she fears is prophetic and realizes that Spike and Drusilla may still be alive.
 Oz finally asks Willow out on a date.
 She accepts, but remembers the Scoobies are planning a surprise party for Buffy's 17th birthday and instead invites him to the party.

-Elsewhere, Drusilla, strong as Buffy dreamed, arranges her own gala event, while Spike, using a wheelchair but quite undead as well, directs his gang to collect scattered pieces of the demon Judge to reassemble for her present.
+Elsewhere, Drusilla, strong as Buffy dreamed, arranges her own gala event, while Spike, using a wheelchair but quite "alive" as well, directs his gang to collect scattered pieces of the demon The Judge, a hoped-for ally who has the ability to burn humanity from people, to reassemble for her present.

-Jenny Calendar gets a visit from her mysterious uncle Enyos who reveals her Gypsy past, and they discuss her responsibilities in ensuring Angel's continued suffering.
+Jenny Calendar gets a visit from her mysterious Uncle Enyos, who reveals her Gypsy past; they discuss her responsibilities ensuring that Angel continues to suffer.
 Enyos orders Jenny to separate Angel from the Slayer.
-On their way to Buffy's surprise party, she and Jenny intercept a piece of the Judge and bring it to the party, deducing Drusilla's plot.
-Following her Gypsy orders, Jenny encourages Angel on his mission to prevent the dire consequences of reassembly – he must take the Judge's arm by cargo ship to "the remotest region possible".
+On their way to Buffy's surprise party, Buffy and Jenny intercept a piece of the Judge and bring it to the party, deducing Drusilla's plot.
+Following her Gypsy orders, Jenny encourages Angel on a mission to prevent the dire consequences of reassembling the Judge – he must take the Judge's arm by cargo ship to "the remotest region possible."
 While Angel gives Buffy a Claddagh ring for her birthday during their tearful parting at the dock, Spike's vamps manage to steal the arm back, scrubbing the mission.

 Later at the library, Buffy has another informative dream, and takes Angel to investigate Spike and Drusilla's lair at the factory.
 They discover the Judge is fully assembled and activated, and Spike and Drusilla capture and taunt the two, debating who will die first.
 They narrowly escape into the sewer system, then return to Angel's apartment exhausted and drenched from the rain.
 Still suffering from successive threats of losing one another, Angel and Buffy confess feelings each has been trying to suppress.
 They make love for the first time and fall asleep in each other's arms.
 Suddenly, in a flash of lightning and a crash of thunder, Angel bolts awake and runs out into the storm, calling Buffy's name in anguish.

+Production

+Filming

+According to Buffy, the Vampire Slayer: The Watcher's Guide by Christopher Golden and Nancy Holder, filming at the docks occurred in San Pedro, California.
+The water was warmer than expected because of a warm El Niño current.

+Sarah Michelle Gellar discussed love scenes in an interview with British newspaper The Independent in 2002: